Learn about Australian immigration lawyers here

 Negotiate a fixed price if you can with your immigration lawyer, as I believe that this is a fair way to proceed for both parties.

 Of course, if something changes and something out of left field conspires to dramatically increase the work that is required, then this is something that is covered by the fair agreement that you have with your immigration lawyer.

 Your immigration lawyer will give you a cost disclosure and cost agreement.
 This is slightly different from what you would get from a migration agent, which is a fee agreement or cost agreement.

 In short, you can expect a fixed-fee agreement from your immigration lawyer about everything to do with your proposed application, including a recommended course of action, costs, timing, prospects of success, and issues that are of concern.
-All peppered with relevant migration law principles and Immigration Department policies and procedures.
+All will be peppered with relevant migration law principles and Immigration Department policies and procedures.

 An agreement to do work